Chyrain/react-error-boundaries/README.md

 }
 ```

-By using it as a HOC.
-You can also customize the errorCallback function and FallbackComponent for better appearance:
+In HOC way, you can customize the errorCallback function and FallbackComponent for better appearance:

 ```js
 // import first